ethereum/EIPs/EIPS/eip-1.md

 #### Reference Implementation *(optional)*

 An optional section that contains a reference/example implementation that people can use to assist in understanding or implementing this specification.
-This section may be omitted for most EIPs.
+This section may be omitted for many EIPs.
+Most ERCs should include an implementation.
 Final Core EIPs should link to the relevant Execution Client or Consensus Client commits that implement the EIP.

 #### Security Considerations